awsdocs/amazon-eks-user-guide/doc_source/eks-optimized-ami.md

 **To deploy a Pod to test that your GPU nodes are configured properly**

 1. Create a file named `nvidia-smi.yaml` with the following contents\.
-This manifest launches a Cuda container that runs `nvidia-smi` on a node\.
+Replace `tag` with your desired tag for [https://hub.docker.com/r/nvidia/cuda/tags](https://hub.docker.com/r/nvidia/cuda/tags)\.
+This manifest launches an [https://developer.nvidia.com/cuda-zone](https://developer.nvidia.com/cuda-zone) container that runs `nvidia-smi` on a node\.

    ```
    apiVersion: v1